Read to your Preschooler

 Help your preschooler:

-- Read and re-read your child’s favorite books, while also introducing them to new favorites.
+- Read and re-read your child’s favorite books, while also introducing her to new favorites.
 Longer books, funny books, rhyming books are favorites as well as books about going to school and making friends.

 - Follow the words in books with your finger, so that your child can “see” the rhythm of the words, as well as hear them.